r-lib/vctrs/tests/testthat/_snaps/subscript-loc.md

       <error/vctrs_error_subscript_oob>
       Error in `my_function()`:
       !
 Can't subset elements with `foo`.
-      x Location must be less than or equal to 2. i There are only 2 elements.
+      x Location must be less than or equal to 2, not 4. i There are only 2 elements.
       i Extension with consecutive locations is allowed.
     Code